 The tidal deformability characterizes how easily an object is deformed due to an external tidal field.
 We focus on the dominant deformation at the quadrupolar order ($\ell =2$) in multipole decomposition.
 The tidal deformability is then defined by the ratio between the tidally-induced quadrupole moment and the strength of the (electric-type) external tidal field.
 It is related to the electric-type quadrupolar Love number $k_2$ (see Eq.~\eqref{eqk2}) as

 where $R$ is the stellar radius.
 In the pioneering work of Hinderer~\cite{Hinderer:2007mb}, the Love number for NSs with isotropic pressure is obtained by solving the equations for the quadrupolar static perturbations of a spherically symmetric background spacetime and matching the exterior solution (for $r>R$, where $r$ is the coordinate radius) with the asymptotic solution for the gravitational field of a tidally deformed star.
-We will specifically work in the dimensionless version of the tidal deformability defined as
+We will specifically work with the dimensionless version of the tidal deformability defined as

-where $M$ is the stellar mass.
-For the case with pressure anisotropy, the interior perturbation equations are modified as originally derived in~\cite{Yagi:2015hda}.
+For the case with pressure anisotropy, the interior perturbation equations are modified, as originally derived in~\cite{Yagi:2015hda}.
 In Appendix~\ref{ap_L}, we present the key perturbation equations in a slightly different form.
 We have checked that they are identical to those in~\cite{Yagi:2015hda}.

-The complex frequency of the fundamental quasinormal mode, that we refer to as the $f$-mode, is defined as:
+The complex frequency of the fundamental quasi-normal mode, that we refer to as the $f$-mode, is defined as:

 where $f$ is the oscillation frequency and $\tau$ is the damping time.
 The pioneering works of Thorne \& Campolattaro~\cite{1967ApJ...149..591T} and Chandrasekhar \& Ferrari~\cite{1991RSPSA.432..247C} constitute the basis for the study of non-radial dynamical perturbations of relativistic stars with isotropic pressure, especially the $\ell=2$ modes.
 Lindblom \& Detweiler~\cite{1983ApJS...53...73L, 1985ApJ...292...12D} formulated the problem in the Regge-Wheeler gauge~\cite{Regge:1957td} and obtained simplified perturbation equations.
-These equations are then solved and matched to an asymptotic outgoing wave solution, which describes an open system that is losing energy through gravitational radiation, and thus determines the quasinormal mode frequency.
-Similar to the tidal deformability case, we work in the dimensionless version of the $f$-mode complex frequency defined as
+These equations are then solved and matched to an asymptotic outgoing wave solution, which describes an open system that is losing energy through gravitational radiation, and thus determines the quasi-normal mode frequency.
+Similar to the tidal deformability case, we work with the dimensionless version of the $f$-mode complex frequency defined as

-For convenience, we also use the symbol for the real part of Eq.~\eqref{omega_bar}:
+For convenience, we also define the real part of Eq.~\eqref{omega_bar} as: